Meixner matrix ensembles: Examples of Meixner Ensembles

 \subsection{Bernoulli and binomial ensembles}

-The Bernoulli ensembles (which are different than the Bernoulli random matrices of independent two-valued entries) will be our basic building blocks for more complicated ensembles.
-Suppose $\mP_m$ is the orthogonal projection onto the random and uniformly distributed $m$-dimensional subspace, i.e. $\mP_m=\mU \mI_{m,n} \mU^*$ where $\mI_{m,n}$ is the $n\times n$ matrix with $m$ ones on the diagonal followed by $n-m$ zeroes, and $\mU$ is uniformly distributed on the group $\mathcal{K}_{n,\beta}$.
+The Bernoulli ensembles (which are different from the Bernoulli random matrices with independent two-valued entries) will be our basic building blocks for more complicated ensembles.
+Suppose $\mP_m$ is the orthogonal projection onto the random and uniformly distributed $m$-dimensional subspace, {\em i.e.} $\mP_m=\mU \mI_{m,n} \mU^*$ where $\mI_{m,n}$ is the $n\times n$ matrix with $m$ ones on the diagonal followed by $n-m$ zeroes, and $\mU$ is uniformly distributed on the group $\mathcal{K}_{n,\beta}$.